tarantool/tarantool/doc/sphinx/getting_started.rst

 There is always an up-to-date Ubuntu repository at http://tarantool.org/dist/master/ubuntu The repository contains builds for Ubuntu 12.04 "precise", 13.10 "saucy", and 14.04 "trusty".
-Add the tarantool.org repository to your apt sources list $release is an environment variable which will contain the Ubuntu version code e.g. "precise".
+Add the tarantool.org repository to your apt sources list. $release is an environment variable which will contain the Ubuntu version code e.g. "precise".
 If you want the version that comes with Ubuntu, start with the lines that follow the '# install' comment: